mdp-aerosol-group/AdafruitUltimateGPS/README.md

 ### Sensor Housing
 ![](doc/assets/case_assembly.png)

 The  housing was printed using ASA plastic.
-Inserts were added post print by widening the bottom holes with sodder.
+Inserts were added post print by widening the bottom holes with soddering.

 ## Installation